Developments and Further Applications of Ephemeral Data Derived Potentials: Implementation and Practical Use

 \subsection{Best Practices}

 The `recipe' for generating an EDDP is straightforward, and the key input parameters have reasonable defaults.
 For some systems or applications, other values may give better results.
+In particular, we note that the default radial cutoff, $3.75$ \AA, is chosen to obtain fast potentials most suitable for structure search.
+If a more accurate and transferable potential is required, a higher cutoff must typically be chosen.
+This is the case for all examples presented in section~\ref{sec:case_studies}.

 Table~\ref{tab:eddp_knobs} summarises (in roughly descending order of impact) some common strategies for obtaining well-behaved and transferable EDDPs.
 This is not intended to be an exhaustive list; the case studies described in section~\ref{sec:case_studies} present a wide range of different strategies for generating high-quality EDDPs.
 However, the parameters summarised in table~\ref{tab:eddp_knobs} will provide suitable starting points, especially for those still learning to use EDDPs.
 All EDDP training parameters can be optimised using hyperparameter searches.
 This does not require regeneration of the dataset and is hence computationally cheap, especially considering the lightweight nature of the neural network architecture.